charlietag/os_preparation/README.md

 * This repo is TOTALLY transfer from passenger to puma for rails.
   * **NGINX(official) + PUMA + PHP-FPM + MariaDB + Rails + Laravel**

-* If you prefer passenger + nginx (passenger-install-nginx-module), please switch to git tag named "before_passenger_to_puma"
+* If you prefer passenger + nginx (passenger-install-nginx-module) please switch to git tag named "before_passenger_to_puma"

   ```bash
   git clone --branch before_passenger_to_puma https://github.com/charlietag/os_preparation.git